SimulacraAtTanagra/filthy_words/README.md

   The resulting list of words includes words/phrases and pseudowords/phrases involving pseudowords that may nevertheless appear in conversations, such as "casting couchish" or "blumpkinery" or "cleveland steamerers".
 However, there is a ton of nonsense garbage, such as "sasquatchdd" and "fugleyedd".

   Nevertheless, I think this is a great starting point for anyone looking to use this data to help in efforts such as nsfw model training.

+  Please note that the vulgar words text file doesn't include the permutations.
+You can genreate them using the code above if needed.